 Depth of design is an intangible but apparent aspect of a project where a user can sense that the product is highly developed and contains elements from culture.
 For example, Apple used proportional fonts from having a knowledge of fine literature and printing techniques, and Microsoft and other companies copied the idea.

-I am helping OldCoder and the others of the minetest.org team improve many aspects of Minetest including integration between mods, balancing, and code, but improved artwork has been my main contribution.
-Though we are programmers, OldCoder and I also have some sense of what looks bad and what needs to be improved (I haven’t read the license/readme of every mod so I don’t know what other minetest.org team members do art).
-Most of the artwork in Minetest is highly consistent and of fair to excellent quality, which is unusual for an open source game.
+I have been working on a game with integration between Luanti mods, balancing, and code in general, but improved artwork has been my main contribution so far.
+Most of the 2D artwork in popular Luanti mods is highly consistent and of fair to excellent quality, which is unusual for an open source game.
 I credit this to the large modding community, and low barrier to entry for creating acceptable pixel art graphics.
 Certain contributors almost solely maintain the popular mods (though sometimes developers fall out of the community and someone else becomes the maintainer), but many additional mods are created by people who have only made that mod or a few mods.
 Also, many people have contributed artwork to popular mods even without contributing code.

-Most of the core features of the game (any Minetest “game,” to be clear) are implemented as mods (beyond Minetest, “mods” generally modify existing functionality and/or graphics and adding significant features sometimes possible but is less common).
-Since Minetest is basically an engine, any “game” that is included is a set of mods (though each “game” is basically a full game).
-An impressive feature of Minetest is that the “game” is downloaded whenever you join a server, so each server can achieve unique design goals without requiring the player to download anything manually.
+Most of the core features of a Luanti-based game are implemented as mods.
+Luanti is an engine.
+An impressive feature of Luanti is that the “game” is downloaded whenever you join a server, so each server can achieve unique design goals without requiring the player to download anything manually.

-Minetest Big Red Model and Animation Improvements and Texture Redo @YouTube
+Minetest Big Red Model and Animation Improvements and Texture Redo on YouTube